Skiing in Aletsch Arena

 Aletsch Arena Ski Area Overview

 Home to the biggest glacier in the Alps and proud of its UNESCO World Heritage status, the Aletsch Arena offers snow-sure skiing from mid-December until the end of March.
-Featuring three car-free villages, and 104km of mostly easy skiing on well-groomed slopes between 1,925m and 2,869m, so just 944m vertical elevation, and it’s very pretty!
+It features three car-free villages and 104km of mostly easy skiing on well-groomed slopes between 1,925m and 2,869m, so it has just a 944m vertical elevation, and scenically it’s beautiful.

 Aletsch Arena Ski Area Map © Aletsch-Arena.ch

-The Aletsch Arena ski area facts and stats include 104km of well-groomed slopes of which 40% are blue runs, 48% red runs and 12% black runs.
-Also, 15km of designated ski routes (yellow) for freeriding off-piste.
-With 35 ski lifts and over 250 artificial snow canons for snowmaking on 75% of slopes at the beginning and end of the season, the ski area is well-managed and fun for beginners and intermediates especially.
-Also, cross-country ski trails on one of the highest golf courses in Switzerland, winter walking and snowshoe trails overlooking the glacier, are all part of main ski area which makes it more inclusive for non-skiers.
+The Aletsch Arena ski area facts and stats include 104km of well-groomed slopes, of which 40% are blue runs, 48% red runs and 12% black runs—also, 15km of designated ski routes (yellow) for freeriding off-piste.
+With 35 ski lifts and over 250 artificial snow cannons for snowmaking on 75% of slopes at the beginning and end of the season, the ski area is well-managed and fun for beginners and intermediates, especially.
+Also, cross-country ski trails on one of the highest golf courses in Switzerland, winter walking and snowshoe trails overlooking the glacier, are all part of the main ski area, which makes it more inclusive for non-skiers.

-Only 944m of vertical descent across a ski area extending 11km from east to west means that the slopes are ideal for mixed ability groups.
+Only 944m of vertical descent across a ski area extending 11km from east to west means the slopes are ideal for mixed ability groups.
 Beginners and intermediates can easily explore most of what is on offer, and experienced skiers have several snow parks and speed runs for more adrenaline-filled entertainment.
-Advanced and expert skiers can enjoy skiing the groomed runs but there with limited vertical descent and only 15km of ski routes there are few challenges available.
-The main exception being the long freeride route from the Eggishorn (2869m) and in good conditions (mid-season) continuing all the way down to Fiesch (1,049m), a respectable 1,640 vertical metres, but not particularly difficult.
+Advanced and expert skiers can enjoy skiing the groomed runs, but with limited vertical descent and only 15km of ski routes, there are few challenges available.
+Runs down to the valley are only possible via two ski routes from Fiescheralp to Fiesch, either ski route 79 (also a toboggan run) to Rittina 1,234m or the more challenging ski route 80 from Hiematt to Fiesch 1,049m.

-It’s hard to find a ski resort that doesn’t boast spectacular mountain scenery, but the views on offer in the Aletsch Arena are something else!
-The visual feast on offer includes four viewing points overlooking the largest glacier in the Alps, and a landscape that includes over 40 peaks over 4,000m, including the Matterhorn, Eiger, Monch and Jungfrau.
-And on a clear day you can see as far as Mont Blanc.
-Also, the lift pass prices are cheaper than at better known nearby ski resorts in the Valais, which makes it a popular choice for families, including non-skiers.
+It’s hard to find a ski resort that doesn’t boast spectacular mountain scenery, but the views in the Aletsch Arena are something else!
+The visual feast on offer includes four viewing points overlooking the largest glacier in the Alps, and a landscape with over 40 peaks over 4,000m, including the Matterhorn, Eiger, Monch and Jungfrau.
+On a clear day, you can see Mont Blanc.
+Also, an efficient lift system and the lift pass prices are cheaper than at better-known nearby ski resorts in the Valais, which makes it a popular choice for families, including non-skiers.

 Enjoying this unspoiled splendour means arriving and departing by gondola or cable car from lift stations in the Rhone Valley 1,000 metres below.
 Baggage carts and luggage services are available to help you, including snowmobile taxis in winter at the top lift stations in Riederalp and Bettmeralp and a luggage transport service in Fiescheralp.